 Let’s discuss the reasons why many startups are destined to fail even before beginning the MVP development.
 Look carefully at these mistakes and make sure you don’t fall into the same traps.

-Invest everything to launch an MVP
+Invest everything to build and launch an MVP

 Absence of analysis and planning